TravorLZH/TravorOS/README.md

 - `lib`: It contains some basic functions used by kernel, but it's still a little bit.

-- `include`: It contains C headers of the drivers and remainder of `libbc`.
-I organized string operations into [string.h](https://github.com/TravorLZH/TravorOS/blob/master/include/string.h), and the rest in [basic.h](https://github.com/TravorLZH/TravorOS/blob/master/include/basic.h).
-System calls are declared in [api.h](https://github.com/TravorLZH/TravorOS/blob/master/include/api.h).
+- `include`: It contains C headers of the drivers and `libbc`.
+I organized the functions into [misc.h](https://github.com/TravorLZH/TravorOS/blob/master/include/misc.h).

 This is project contains only several `Makefile`s.
 It really makes up challenge to my ability of organizing code.
-At first, I used multiple `Makefile` in each folder, but now I get rid of that.
-I can simplify this project more!